ElectricNightOwl/ArmSwinger/README.md

 Only in the Unity Asset Store version of ArmSwinger.
 Textures, scripts, and other resources needed for the test environment only.

 ## Using ArmSwinger
-To begin moving, squeeze both grip buttons and swing your arms in the direction you'd like to go.
+To begin moving, squeeze both controller buttons (grip by default) and swing your arms in the direction you'd like to go.
 Speed and direction is controlled by the speed and rotation of your controllers.
 You can move your headset freely while walking without affecting your direction.

 ArmSwinger has the optional ability to "rewind" your position if you go "out of bounds".
 This is enabled by default.
 Reasons for out of bounds include any or all of - headset into a wall, trying to climb a surface that is too steep, trying to fall down a surface that is too steep, trying to wall walk a steep surface, and the headset colliding with geometry.
 All of these features are enabled by default with sane values.